John Ruskin: Social critic and reformer: Unto This Last

-Although in 1877 Ruskin said that in 1860, "I gave up my art work and wrote Unto This Last... the central work of my life" the break was not so dramatic or final.
+Although in 1877 Ruskin said that in 1860, "I gave up my art work and wrote Unto This Last… the central work of my life" the break was not so dramatic or final.
 Following his crisis of faith, and urged to political and economic work by his professed "master" Thomas Carlyle, to whom he acknowledged that he "owed more than to any other living writer", Ruskin shifted his emphasis in the late 1850s from art towards social issues.
 Nevertheless, he continued to lecture on and write about a wide range of subjects including art and, among many other matters, geology (in June 1863 he lectured on the Alps), art practice and judgement (The Cestus of Aglaia), botany and mythology (Proserpina and The Queen of the Air).
 He continued to draw and paint in watercolours, and to travel extensively across Europe with servants and friends.
 In 1868, his tour took him to Abbeville, and in the following year he was in Verona (studying tombs for the Arundel Society) and Venice (where he was joined by William Holman Hunt).
 Yet increasingly Ruskin concentrated his energies on fiercely attacking industrial capitalism, and the utilitarian theories of political economy underpinning it.
 He repudiated his sometimes grandiloquent style, writing now in plainer, simpler language, to communicate his message straightforwardly.

+Ruskin authored several works on political economy.
 Ruskin's social view broadened from concerns about the dignity of labour to consider issues of citizenship and notions of the ideal community.
 Just as he had questioned aesthetic orthodoxy in his earliest writings, he now dissected the orthodox political economy espoused by John Stuart Mill, based on theories of laissez-faire and competition drawn from the work of Adam Smith, David Ricardo and Thomas Malthus.
 In his four essays Unto This Last, Ruskin rejected the division of labour as dehumanising (separating the labourer from the product of his work), and argued that the false "science" of political economy failed to consider the social affections that bind communities together.
 He articulated an extended metaphor of household and family, drawing on Plato and Xenophon to demonstrate the communal and sometimes sacrificial nature of true economics.
 For Ruskin, all economies and societies are ideally founded on a politics of social justice.
 His ideas influenced the concept of the "social economy", characterised by networks of charitable, co-operative and other non-governmental organisations.